Mythical Creatures of the Highland Waters

 Each-Uisge were the deadliest.
 These beasts could disguise themselves as horses, men or other animals.
 When in horse form, if a man rode them near water, they would take him into the deepest part, drown him and then devour him completely, apart from his liver.
 When in human form, they would appear as a handsome man to lure women to the water, and then devour them in the same way.

 Maids of the Sea

 Ceasg or Maighdean Mhara were mermaids or maids of the sea in Scottish folklore.
 These creatures had the upper body of a woman and the tail of a fish.
 And they would grant three wishes to anyone that captured them, in exchange for their freedom.
 Sometimes mermaids would marry humans and their sons would become excellent sailors.

 However, the Ceasg were dangerous, untrustworthy and unpredictable creatures.
 They could seduce sailors and lead them to their deaths in the water.
 If a man looked them in the eye or listened to their song he could fall under their spell.

 So, those are just a few of the Scottish mythical creatures said to be lurking in our Highland streams, rivers, lochs and sea.
 Are you brave enough to explore them for yourself?
-Visit the Scottish Highlands, book a Loch Ness boat trip and start your adventure!
-What’s more, stay at the luxurious Kingsmills Hotel in Inverness and save up to 10% when booking in advance.
+Visit the Scottish Highlands and set sail on a Loch Ness boat trip to start your adventure!
+Check out our special offers at the luxurious Kingsmills Hotel in Inverness and book your accommodation today,